-1. A semi-trailer truck is a truck tractor and a semi-trailer combined.
+A semi-trailer truck is a motor vehicle-trailer combination consisting of a truck designed primarily for towing a semi-trailer connected by means of a fifth wheel coupler, and not constructed for carrying any load other than part of the weight of the trailer and a semi-trailer.
 A bus is any motor vehicle designed to carry 11 or more persons (including the driver) that is not used solely for personal transportation.
 School bus certificate is required.
 For further information, contact the Pupil Transportation Unit, Manitoba Education and Training at 204-945-6900.
 Mopeds are not allowed to be driven on highways with a speed limit exceeding 80 km/h but may cross these highways.